Hands-on experience of GTCC’s HVAC program exactly what Kleadus Foreman needed for new career pathway

 Published on: May 2, 2024

 When Kleadus Foreman was in high school, no one mentioned trade schools when discussing life after secondary education.
-The goal was to get into a four-year university and earn their bachelor’s degree.
+The goal was to get into a four-year university and earn a bachelor’s degree.

 “When I graduated from high school in 2009, everyone was going to a four-year college,” said Foreman, who was born in Ohio but moved to North Carolina as a teenager.